Those Were the Lesbians

 “You really fight.
 Hit them?”

-“They are so drunk.
+“They are big but so drunk.
 So slow.”

 “Does anyone get hurt?”

-“It’s just fun.
+“No, it’s just fun.
 You should come to the Vanport Saturday with me and Rusty.”

 “I don’t think so.
 I don’t want to get in a real fight.”